syler11/ms1-gym/README.md

 Image by pixabay.com - weights.jpg
 Photo by William Choquette from Pexels - treadmill.jpg
 Photo by F-Jord from Pexels - lockerroom.jpg
 Photo by Polina Tankilevitch from Pexels - nutribar.jpg
+Image by rawpixel.com - contact.jpg
 * I received inspiration for this project from X